Our Program

 Data security consultation

-JTSN Staff has partnered with security experts at the Freedom of the Press Foundation to ensure free consultation for any pilot therapist who has a client with heightened digital security concerns.
+JTSN has partnered with security experts at the Freedom of the Press Foundation to ensure free consultation for any trainee who has a client with heightened digital security concerns.

 GettyImages-1135400684.jpg